alt3/cakebox/README.md

 exit
 vagrant reload
 ```

+You can then chose to upgrade to either PHP 7.1 or PHP 7.2.

 > **Note:** the initial download of the (~2GB) box image could take some time
 > so please be patient.